 Creatine Research Continues

 Today, creatine is being tested on some neurological diseases.
-To date, there have been a growing number of studies that creatine may play a therapeutic role in age-related neurological diseases like Parkinson’s, Huntington’s, amyotrophic lateral sclerosis (ALS), and Alzheimer’s disease.
+To date, there have been a growing number of studies that creatine may play a therapeutic role in age-related neurological disorders like Parkinson's, Huntington's, amyotrophic lateral sclerosis (ALS), and Alzheimer's disease.